 - How does stretching impact muscle tension?

 - Stretching activates muscle spindles, causing muscles to relax and reducing tension.
-This increase in blood flow also aids in delivering oxygen and nutrients, essential for muscle function and relief from stiffness.
+This increase in blood flow aids in delivering oxygen and nutrients while helping remove waste products, essential for muscle function and relief from stiffness.
+The thixotropic effect also makes muscles and tendons less viscous, improving their ability to move fluidly.

 - Can stretching improve cardiovascular health?